Go to University of Chicago Medicine Home

 Bio

 Dr. David Glick is a Professor in the Department of Anesthesia & Critical Care.
 His clinical interests include the anesthetic management of vascular, thoracic and head and neck cancer patients as well as the care of patients in the Post-Anesthesia Care Unit (for which he has been the medical director since 2002).
 His research interests cover a wide range of clinical questions including the feasibility of processed EEG monitoring to decrease the risk of intra-operative awareness, the incidence of and risk factors for the development of deep venous clots around the time of surgery, ways to facilitate emergence from general anesthetics in children and patients for whom English is not the first language, the value and impact of surgical quality metrics, and the optimization of awake intubation techniques.
 He has published widely in these areas and students and residents in his lab have presented well over 100 abstracts at national and international meetings.
 He has received multiple awards for teaching and research mentorship and has been a track leader/cluster group leader for the clinical research tracks of the Pritzker Summer Research Program and the Scholarship & Discovery track for many years.
+Dr. Glick is currently Head of the Anesthesiology Department at the University of Illinois at Chicago.

 Dan Golden, MD, MHPE